roubachof/Sharpnado.Presentation.Forms/README.md

   <img src="__Docs__/task_loader_view.gif" width="250"  />
 </p>

 It's available in 2 Nuget flavors:

 * **Sharpnado.Presentation.Forms** (which include several others components like the increeeedible ```TaskLoaderView```)
 * **Sharpnado.Forms.HorizontalListView** (```HorizontalListView``` only with only ```TapCommand``` and ```MaterialFrame```)

+**IMPORTANT:** On platform projects, call SharpnadoInitializer.Initialize() after Xamarin.Forms.Forms.Init() and before LoadApplication(new App()).

-Those components are used and tested in the [Silly! app](https://github.com/roubachof/Xamarin-Forms-Practices).
+Those components are used and tested in the Silly! app:  https://github.com/roubachof/Xamarin-Forms-Practices.

 ## HorizontalListView (and Grid mode)